appcubator/appcubator-site/appcubator/templates/documentation/md/domain_settings.md

 ## Domain Settings ##

-Domain names are the internet addresses of websites.
-Root domains are identified by their domain names (Ex. http://www.example.com) Subdomains are components of root domains that precede the domain name.
-(Ex. http://subdomain.appcubator.com)

-Search Engine Optimization or SEO is used to ensure that your website can be found in search engines for words and phrases relevant to what the site is offering.

 ![alt text](http://appcubator.com/static/img/tutorial/Domain_Settings.png)

+A "domain" is your own space on the web.
+Examples include "google.com" and "facebook.com".
+You can claim your own appcubator subdomain - like john.appcubator.com - for free.

-How To Change your Subdomain?
+### How To Customize your Subdomain ###

-- Go to "Change Subdomain" section of Domain & SEO page.
+- Go to "Change Subdomain" section of [app settings](/documentation/application_settings/) page.
 - Type the domain you would like to have and press "Claim Subdomain" if it's available.

-How to Register a Custom Domain?
+### How to Register a Custom Domain? ###

+Prices for domain names range from $10 to $40 a year, and some more valuable ones are bought and sold on the market.
+The simplest way to buy a domain is through a domain reseller, like Godaddy, Namecheap, and many others.

 - Go to “Custom Domains” section of Domain & SEO page
 - Type the custom domain you would like to deploy your app on.
 - Press “Register" and add any additional custom domains!